Mallick17/AWS-ELB/README.md

 ### Why Are They Important?
 Target groups enable dynamic scaling by integrating with Auto Scaling, support health checks to route only to healthy targets, and can be configured for DNS and routing failover, ensuring reliability during traffic spikes or failures.

+**Use Cases:**
+- **Microservices Architecture:** Route traffic to different microservices based on URL paths, enhancing modularity.
+For example, route "/api/users" to one target group and "/api/products" to another.
+- **High Availability:** Distribute load across multiple Availability Zones, ensuring failover if one zone fails, with health checks detecting and rerouting from unhealthy targets.
+- **Lambda Integration:** For serverless applications, route traffic to Lambda functions, simplifying backend management.
 ---

 ## Introduction to Target Groups